A course for those interested in process-oriented learning, as well as individuals wishing to deepen their experience of process painting.

 For over four decades, Stewart Cubley has pioneered a way of integrative and creative living through the practice of process painting.
 His method is one of respectful questioning that invites you to extend yourself into new areas of thought and feeling.
 Stewart has the ability to meet you where you are and to ask the right question at the right time.
 He is a down-to-earth teacher whose personal interactions allow you to see yourself differently in ways that can be life changing.

-Stewart travels throughout the world, teaching his unique approach to thousands of people at personal growth centers such as the Esalen Insitute and Kripalu Center for Yoga & Health.
+Stewart travels throughout the world, teaching his unique approach to thousands of people at personal growth centers such as the Esalen and Omega Institutes.
 He has brought his work to multinational corporations, programs in prisons and countless other public forums.
 Stewart is the co-author of Life, Paint & Passion, Reclaiming the Magic of Spontaneous Expression, (Tarcher/Putnam).
 He and his wife, Shae Irving, live in Fairfax, California and part of the year on their homestead near Denali Park, Alaska.